henroFall/oscar2/README.md

 WeatherDesk by bharadwaj-raju is bundled.
 The original is available at https://gitlab.com/bharadwaj-raju/WeatherDesk.
 I have not modified the source and pull from that repo at install time.

 MergeTrelloBoards, by GustavePate is bundled.
 The original is available at https://github.com/GustavePate/mergetrelloboards .
 I have not modified the source and pull from that repo at install time.

+Conky, by brndnmtthws is bundled.
+The original is available at https://github.com/brndnmtthws/conky .
+I have not modified the source and pull from apt at install time.

 The original Oscar, of course, by danslimmon.
 The original is available at https://github.com/danslimmon/oscar .